-New Democrats will choose their new leader this fall in a voting process that could last six weeks.
+New Democrats will choose their new leader this fall in a voting process that could last several weeks.
 Party officials hope the shift from a one-day vote will increase interest among Canadians as the NDP finds a permanent successor to Thomas Mulcair.

 Former veterans ombudsman Pat Stogran announced his candidacy in April but withdrew in early June.
 Elections Canada lists three others as contestants, though not by the NDP itself: David Berlin of Toronto, Alan Gorman of Montreal, and Ibrahim Bruno El-Khoury of Montreal.

 2016: Mulcair loses review